Foster Memorial AME Zion Church: History

 Amanda Foster died in 1904 at the age of 98.
-The wave of southern blacks that her husband had anticipated finally materialized in the years afterwards, and during the Great Migration the church served as a community center for new arrivals in the Tarrytown area, helping them acclimate to an urban lifestyle.
+The wave of Black Southerners that her husband had anticipated finally materialized in the years afterwards, and during the Great Migration the church served as a community center for new arrivals in the Tarrytown area, helping them acclimate to an urban lifestyle.

 The 20th century saw the first physical alterations to the church building, as its limited finances in turn limited what could be done to stave off deterioration.
 In the 1930s the original roof was replaced.
 The Meadowstone coating was applied to the sides and rear in the 1950s.
 The following decade the rear wing was added, expanding the available space in both the sanctuary and meeting room, and the original minister's apartment was converted into an auditorium.
 Pastor Madison McRae continued the church's activist traditions, leading protests against housing discrimination and persuading the Tarrytown Fire Department to hire more African-Americans.

+DMX

+In January 2026, the church was announced as the initial venue for a posthumous ministerial ordination ceremony honoring the late rapper and Westchester County native Earl "DMX" Simmons.
+Organized by the Gospel Cultural Center and presided over by Bishop Osiris Imhotep, the service was intended to recognize DMX's lifelong Christian faith and the spiritual themes that he expressed in his music and public prayers.
+However, shortly before the scheduled January 10 event, regional leadership of the A.M.E.
+Zion Church denied the use of the church, following a social media post shared by DJ Envy of The Breakfast Club that showed Deacon Earl “DMX” Simmons in a ministerial robe and collar., resulting in the ordination being moved to Christ Episcopal Church elsewhere in Tarrytown.